 Purpose of the meeting Croydon Specific Actions Assess and agree the findings from 'Fact Finding' enquiries Both Section 42 Enquiries process and provider concerns process can be discussed- consider Contract and Reviews Officer and CQC feedback.
 Individual Section 42 cases should have their outcomes recorded so that the client's individual electronic records can be updated.
 A matrix of all open cases should be used where required to show each case and the details pertinent to it (what was the category of abuse, who caused the harm, what was the outcome) Update the Service Improvement Plan Otherwise referred to as provider's action plan) if not already in place/ discussed.
 Present what was previously identified as work to be done, update if required.
-Ensure appropriate advocacy and support This will be where applicable
+Ensure appropriate advocacy and support This will be where applicable Update the risk management plan Market Facing Safeguarding Quality Assurance Officer will be in charge of updating and presenting risk management plan

-Update the risk management plan Consider actions to monitor the Market Facing Safeguarding Quality Assurance Officer will be in charge of updating and presenting risk management plan Triggers to be discussed in the findings meeting safety of people and agree triggers to escalate risk, whilst improvements are being made ringgers to be discussed in the indirigs meeting Consider commissioning intentions as in above section, re-visit previous decisions Preserve information that may be helpful to police investigations Where an immediate response is needed this should be taken and not be put on hold until the Findings meeting.
+Consider actions to monitor the safety of people and agree triggers to escalate risk, whilst improvements are being made Triggers to be discussed in the findings meeting Consider commissioning intentions as in above section, re-visit previous decisions Preserve information that may be helpful to police investigations Where an immediate response is needed this should be taken and not be put on hold until the Findings meeting.
 The chair should be informed and immediate authorisation for action is made.
 Decide what communication is to be sent to relevant stakeholders in line with (above) communication strategy.
 Ordinarily communication with service users will be led by the provider, communication to be discussed with the Chair of the process (or appointed colleague) prior to being issued.
 All relevant stakeholders to agree on what gets communicated and who is responsible for this, agree timescales.
-Consider communication with relatives and clients as well as other authorities, CCG and health.
+Consider communication with relatives and clients as well as other authorities, ICB and health.